JamesByers/Beginning-Python-workshop/4_Containers/Containers.md

 ## List vs. Tuples

+### uideline:
-- Use lists when order is significant and elements are of the same data type.
+- Use lists when order is important and adding elements is expected
-- Use tuples when order is not significant and the elements collectively represent something.
+- Use tuples when order is not significant, the elements collectively represent something, and the contents are never changed

 For example, suppose we have a computer defined by a name, amount of RAM, and date of manufacture.